krzysiekz/CostyFlutter/README.md

 </p>

 ## Some technical details
-- I used Hive for data persistance
+- I used Hive for data persistence
-- I used BloC for state managment
+- I used BloC for state management
 - Logic fully covered in unit tests
 - Widgets and Integration tests also in place when needed
 - Integration with Ozzie for taking screenshots during integration tests